mrrogercampbell/microsoft-codecamp-lecture-notes/templates/lecture-quick-start.md

 // main.cs - It is also a great idea to reference the this code snippet is coming from

 bool cool = true
+Console.WriteLine(cool);
+// Outputs: True
+  // It's always nice to provide students with the expected Outputs just for reference

 ```